Beverly Cleary, beloved author who chronicled schoolyard scrapes and feisty kids, dies at 104

 She aimed her stories squarely at an elementary school audience and hoped that, by creating relatable characters, she would inspire in her young readers a lifelong love of books.
 Her writing was distinguished by what essayist Benjamin Schwarz of the Atlantic magazine once called her gift for “photographic and psychological exactitude.”

-She pulled heavily from memories of what she once described as her “free and wild” youth in Oregon, first on a farm and then in Depression-era Portland, employing what she called “all the bits of knowledge about children, reading and writing that had clung to me like burrs or dandelion fluff.”
+Mrs. Cleary pulled heavily from memories of what she once described as her “free and wild” youth in Oregon, first on a farm and then in Depression-era Portland, employing what she called “all the bits of knowledge about children, reading and writing that had clung to me like burrs or dandelion fluff.”

-Mrs. Cleary frowned on the moralizing, didactic themes that dominated children’s literature in the first half of the 20th century.
-She set out not to impart wisdom but instead to portray children at play, and to capture their dialogue and the ways they sometimes venture into an adult world beyond their full comprehension.
+She frowned on the moralizing, didactic themes that dominated children’s literature in the first half of the 20th century, and set out not to impart wisdom but instead to portray children at play, and to capture their dialogue and the ways they sometimes venture into an adult world beyond their comprehension.

-Her stories paved the way for the more mature subject matter of later young-adult writers such as Judy Blume, who has credited Mrs. Cleary as a significant influence.
+Mrs. Cleary’s stories paved the way for the more mature subject matter of young-adult writers such as Judy Blume, who credited her as a significant influence.

 The setting of Mrs. Cleary’s first work, “Henry Huggins” (1950), was modeled on Hancock Street in Portland, where she lived as a child.
-In her book, she gave the street a more evocative name: Klickitat, after a nearby street in Portland whose name reminded Mrs. Cleary of the sound of knitting needles.
+She gave the street a more evocative name in her book: Klickitat, after a nearby street with a name that reminded her of the sound of knitting needles.

-The boys she knew inspired the book’s title character, who hunts for night crawlers in the park and struggles with whether to spend his silver dollar, a gift from a grandparent, on a pair of guppies at the pet store. (“He didn’t see how his mother could object to two quiet little fish that didn’t bark or track in mud or anything,” Mrs. Cleary wrote.)
+The boys she knew inspired “Henry Huggins’s” title character, who hunts for night crawlers in the park and struggles with whether to spend his silver dollar, a gift from a grandparent, on a pair of guppies at the pet store. (“He didn’t see how his mother could object to two quiet little fish that didn’t bark or track in mud or anything,” Mrs. Cleary wrote.)

 “Henry Huggins” spawned five sequels and a spinoff series featuring Mrs. Cleary’s most beloved character, Ramona Quimby.
 She was the little sister of Henry’s friend Beatrice “Beezus” Quimby and was “tossed in,” Mrs. Cleary said, to move the story along.